my-private-apps/hascal/README.md

 On Linux : \
 [Download Hascal for Linux](#)

-If you are using macOS, you must build Hascal from the source,[build from source](#)
+If you are using MacOS, you must build Hascal from the source,[build from source](#)
 ## Syntax
 You can see Hascal syntax example [here](https://github.com/hascal/hascal/blob/main/SYNTAX.md).

 ## Documentation
-You can see Hascal documentation [here](https://github.com/hascal/hascal/wiki).
+You can see Hascal documentation [here](https://github.com/hascal/hascal/tree/main/docs).
 ## Contributors
 This project exists thanks to all the people who contribute.